Wii-Linux/wii-linux-ngx/README.md

 # Installing packages

-You may use `xbps-install -Su` to update your packages, or `xbps-install *package name*` to install a new package.
+You may use `pacman -Syu` to update your packages, or `pacman -S` to install a new package.

 # Building the kernel